thomasWeise/moptipy/README.md

 - [mo_example.py](https://thomasweise.github.io/moptipy/examples/mo_example.html) is a simple example for multi-objective optimization: we apply multi-objective RLS to a multi-objective version of the JSSP.
 - [mo_example_nsga2.py](https://thomasweise.github.io/moptipy/examples/mo_example_nsga2.html) the same simple example for multi-objective optimization, but this time using the popular NSGA-II algorithm, which works out better than our multi-objective RLS.
 - [mo_example_nsga2_bits.py](https://thomasweise.github.io/moptipy/examples/mo_example_nsga2_bits.html) another example of NSGA-II solving a multi-objective optimization problem, this time over the space of the bit strings.
+- The package [`moptipy.examples.jssp`](https://thomasweise.github.io/moptipy/moptipy.examples.jssp.html) contains a complete experiment on the Job Shop Scheduling Problem (JSSP) together with its evaluation routines, making up an epxerimental part of the book ["Optimization Algorithms"](https://thomasweise.github.io/oa).
 - [progress_plot.py](https://thomasweise.github.io/moptipy/examples/progress_plot.html) shows how [progress plots](#62-progress-plots) can be generated from a small experiment with the OneMax problem and the 1-dimensional Ising model.
 - [single_run_rls_onemax.py](https://thomasweise.github.io/moptipy/examples/single_run_rls_onemax.html) shows how we can perform a [single run of a single algorithm on a single problem instance](#31-how-to-apply-1-optimization-algorithm-once-to-1-problem-instance).